jarvisteach/appJar/docs/mkdocs/docs/pythonBars.md

 ```

 * `.addMenu(menu, function, shortcut=None, underline=-1)`
+    This is a special case, and doesn't work on all platforms.
-    Adds a single menu, with no list of menu-items,  that will call the specified function.
+    Adds a single menu, with no list of menu-items,  that calls the specified function.

-####Set Menus
+#### Set Menus

 * `.setMenuCheckBox(menu, name)`
     Inverts the specified check box, in the named menu.